Roomify/docs/bat/drupal/types.rst

 Types
 *****

-With Type Bundles in place and connected to events (:doc:`events_types`) we can now create actual Types.
+With Type Bundles in place and connected to events (:doc:`events_types`) we can now create actual types.

-Visit ``admin/bat/config/types`` and click on Add A Type.
+Visit ``admin/bat/config/types`` and click on **Add A Type**.

-When you add a type you will be able to see all the fields that you defined for that type bundle so as to describe your type.
+When you add a type, you will be able to see all the fields that you defined for that Type Bundle.